 Has your physical or occupational therapist recommended that your child wears shoes with ankle support?
 Ankle pain normally occurs due to the overuse and inflammation around the growth plate located in the heel bone.

-I have been working for a specialized children’s shoe store for the last 10 years, where we specialize in children with foot and leg problems, but we provide regular shoe fittings as well.
+I have been working for a specialized children’s shoe store for the last 10 years, where we specialize in children with foot and leg problems, but provide regular shoe fittings as well.
 I have helped hundreds of children who were experiencing ankle pain find the correct pair of shoes.

 Ankle pain in children is more common than you think.
 The good news is that there are certain shoe styles that will significantly reduce or fully eliminate your child’s ankle pain, and I know which ones they are from having fitted them before.

 I have noticed how ankle pain occurs particularly in children who are very active and in those who participate in organized sports.